 We’ve talked extensively about how in-store customer loyalty programs aren’t only a sales tool, but a useful way to understand customer behaviors and send out tailored offers.

-An online grocery store offers the same advantage, providing more data points you can use to back up your instincts and make smarter stocking decisions.
-You can also combine in-store and online customer information to create even more detailed customer segments, which you can use to send personalized deals that actually interest them.
+An online grocery store offers the same advantage, giving you more data points to back up your instincts and make smarter stocking decisions.
+You can combine in-store and online customer information to create even more detailed customer segments, too.
+You can then send personalized deals that actually interest them.

 The more ways you have to connect with your customers, the better.
 A seamless online grocery experience gives you more opportunities to understand your best shoppers.